Online M.S. in Library Media (Teacher Librarian)

 The program effectively prepares you to undertake the productive, critical, and efficient use of libraries, media, and information technology.
 You also will learn many ways to contribute, in a collaborative manner, to student literacy and inquiry skills.

-The program is designed for those who hold initial or provisional teacher certification and wish to specialize in library media.
+The program is designed for those who hold initial teacher certification and wish to specialize in library media.
 As a library media graduate, you may also apply for your certificate as a public librarian.

 You also will be required to complete 100 hours of supervised fieldwork, which is accounted for in the three semesters worth of full-time study within the program.